 9. Improved security & protection measures

 Prospective clients entrust you with their personal data, so it is your job to keep their information safe.
 This is especially important because of the rise of cybercrimes over the years.
-In fact, according to research, the annual damage of these cyber attacks are projected to reach $6 trillion by 2021.
+In fact, according to research, the annual damage of these cyber attacks is projected to reach $6 trillion by 2021.

 If you want to avoid these costly security breaches, protect your confidential information by finding a lead management system that comes with its own security tools.
-These could include everything from two-factor authentication, single-sign-on (SSO) options, unified password and management tools to SSL encryption, vulnerability scanning, and malware detection.
+These could include everything from two-factor authentication, single-sign-on (SSO) options, and unified password and management tools to SSL encryption, vulnerability scanning, and malware detection.
 You can also look for products that have garnered security certifications over the years if you want to make sure just how effective their anti-cyber attack measures are.

 10. Integration with other systems